external@serenity-js/mocha

 TypeScript

-, which transpiles TypeScript in memory without you having to do it before every test run.
+If you're writing your tests in TypeScript, you might want to run them via ts-node, which transpiles TypeScript in memory without you having to do it before every test run.

 npm install --save-dev typescript ts-node

-If you haven't done so already, configure your TypeScript transpiler via tsconfig.json
+If you haven't done so already, configure your TypeScript transpiler via tsconfig.json:

 {